Lux Christian Academy: Policies & Handbook

 -

-Boots below the knee pants must go over the boot
+Boots below the knee pants must go over the boots

 -